 Partnership scholarships require prior affiliation with the named ministry, including a letter of recommendation from the current staff member of the ministry chapter in which the student participated.
 Awards are typically made as students enter law school and include renewal requirements.

-Outside Scholarships are typically available for students any affiliation with an organization, company, community and/or church may be a good resource for financial assistance.
+Outside Scholarships are typically available for students affiliated with an organization, company, community, and/or church may be a good resource for financial assistance.
 View Privately Funded Scholarships and External Private Scholarships.

 |# Entering with

 Have Since Been Reduced or Eliminated**